SpielefreakJ/OverwatchItemChecker/README.md

 At the moment in the beginning.

-Alpha out!
+Beta out!

 Features:
-* Save Skins of every Heroe
-* Save Emotes of every Heroe
-* Save Victory Poses of every Heroe
+* Save Skins, Emotes and Victory Poses of every Heroe

 <!---->
 * Calculation of remaining costs (Skin, Emote and Victory Pose only)